schollz/gojot/docs/source/about.rst

 *jot* just makes this solution easier to attain.
 *jot* is a single executable file with the text-editor and ``gpg`` bulit-in, compatible with all major OS/architectures.
-The only system requirement is the installation of a DVCS, ``git``, which is easy to get on any system.
+The only system requirement is the installation of the distributed version control software ``git``, `which is easy to get on any system`_.
 The other benefit of *jot* is that it will automatically combine all the time-stamped entries so it appears that you are editing a single document, and it will also resolve merges that can occur if you edit the same entry offline on two computers.

+.. _which is easy to get on any system: https://git-scm.com/downloads

 How *jot* works